Stage 3 of the Goyder Institute’s Finding Long-term Outback Water Solutions research project (G-FLOWS 3) is in progress.

-The G-FLOWS Stage 3 project will support the South Australian Government’s FLOWS initiative to locate, define and quantify groundwater resources in key areas of the state including priority mineral prospective zones as identified in the South Australian Regional Mining and Infrastructure Plan 2014.
+The G-FLOWS Stage 3 project will support the South Australian Government’s FLOWS initiative to locate, define and quantify groundwater resources in key areas of the state.
+The Musgrave Province is considered a priority frontier mineral exploration area identified in the South Australian Regional Mining and Infrastructure Plan (2014), where water is or will be a critical factor in the success of current and future mining projects.
+G-FLOWS Stage 3 will improve mapping and quantification of groundwater resource availability in the area and will provide the local community with the necessary information to make informed decisions on any potential development.
 The project will improve mapping and quantification of groundwater resource availability in the Musgrave Province where the G-FLOWS Stage 1 project was focused.

 The G-FLOWS Stage 3 project will deliver new data and information into the location and extent of groundwater resources in the Musgrave Province that will help to eliminate some significant risks faced when developing projects and allow for more informed decision-making and robust feasibility studies by potential developers and investors as well as reducing project assessment times.
 The new methodologies and processing techniques developed through G-FLOWS are designed for direct application elsewhere in Australia and overseas where valuable water resources are hidden by deep sediments and cover.